pesto-students/exercises-batch-8/README.md

       return substituteVal(val, 0, 10)
     }
   ```
+A: Second one as we will be able to test each function separately.
   **5) Describe the difference between the two tests below.
 Which one is ideal and WHY?**

   ```js